Jamcdonald120/Titancraft-Above-Wiki/Bosses/Von_fiend.md

  "health":"1",
  "timeToSolo":"1",
  "rewards":{"splinters":"24",
- 					  "other":["Head of Von Fiend's most recent victim: 1",
  "other":["Unique single-use high-damage axe that gives the mob head of any normal mob killed with it: 1"] }
 }
 ```